 NCT is the Notional Contracted Tonnage; and

-INCR is the sum of any relevant Increments approved by the QCA in respect of prior Financial Years pursuant to Schedule 2, Part B, section 4(d).
+INCR is the sum of any relevant Increments approved by the QCA in respect of prior Financial Years pursuant to Schedule 2, Part B, section 4(d),

+in each case, in respect of the Terminal Component.

 Terminal Infrastructure Charge (TIC)

-Where no Review Event occurs after 1 July in a Financial Year, the Terminal Infrastructure Charge (TIC) for that Financial Year, being a charge per tonne of Annual Contract Tonnage, will be calculated as follows:-
+Where no Review Event occurs after 1 July in a Financial Year, the Terminal Infrastructure Charge (TIC) in respect of a Terminal Component for that Financial Year, being a charge per tonne of Annual Contract Tonnage for the Terminal Component, will be calculated as follows:-

 where:-

-RC is the Revenue Cap; and
+RC is the relevant Revenue Cap; and

-ART is the Aggregate Reference Tonnage.
+ART is the relevant Aggregate Reference Tonnage.

-Where a Review Event occurs after 1 July in a Financial Year, the Terminal Infrastructure Charge per tonne of Annual Contract Tonnage to apply for each period "i" in that Financial Year (TICi) shall be calculated as follows:-
+Where a Review Event occurs after 1 July in a Financial Year, the relevant Terminal Infrastructure Charge per tonne of Annual Contract Tonnage to apply for each period "i" in that Financial Year (TICi) shall be calculated as follows:-

 where:-

-RCi is the relevant portion of the Revenue Cap to apply for period "i" in the Financial Year; and
+RCi is the relevant portion of the Revenue Cap to apply for period "i" in the Financial Year to the Terminal Component; and

-ARTi is the relevant portion of the Aggregate Reference Tonnage applying to the relevant period "i" in the Financial Year.
+ARTi is the relevant portion of the Aggregate Reference Tonnage applying to the relevant period "i" to the Terminal Component in the Financial Year.

 Determination of ARR